andnet-deboer/andnet-deboer.github.io/_projects/GraspNet.md

 ## Overview

 This project seeks to explore a pipeline for general manipulation.
 The goal of this project is to provide a pipeline that enables a 6DOF robot with parallel end effector to grasp general objects as prompted by a user.
 To accomplish this we use a combination of prompt based **foundation models** and point cloud processing to generate optimal grasp poses.
-We use Grounding Dino for prompt based object bounding which is followed by SAM 2 for segmentation masking of the desired project and lastly we apply Nvidia Contact GraspNet for grasp pose generation.
+We use Grounding Dino for prompt based object bounding which is followed by SAM 2 for segmentation masking of the desired object and lastly we apply NVIDIA Contact GraspNet for grasp pose generation.